 This picture is from Backpacker Steve’s video of the Huemul Circuit where he uses them throughout the trail.
-If you see a rock cairn, you should generally follow it as it means that’s where the trail likely is (another human being purposefully put it there to guide others), but also make sure to use common sense.
+If you see a rock cairn, you should generally follow it as it means that’s where the trail likely is, but also make sure to use common sense.

 Also, DO NOT leave trash at campsites; this is an early lesson in trekking.
 Take it with you.
 The rangers will underscore this too; bring a separate garbag bag with you.
 Now regarding soiled toilet paper specifically, technically one should, though most people won’t.
 If you intend on burying it at campsites with your waste, PLEASE bury it DEEP in a hole FAR AWAY from water sites.

 And when you’re washing things at campsites, be mindful to not contaminate water.
 For instance, rather than washing your dirty utensils/bowls directly in a stream, take water in a clean bottle and pour it in your dirty utensils AWAY from the water source.
 It’s extra work, but if you clean stuff directly in the water sources, you contaminate it and risk other people getting sick.